Students often have questions about what their Open Access course will involve and what preparation is needed:

 What if I find the level I have joined is too difficult/easy for me?

-Have a word with your tutor at the end of the class and then contact the Languages for All office; it is usually possible to move up or down a level within the first few weeks if you and your tutor feel it is appropriate.
-It should be noted that all moves must be organsied through the LfA office and that moving between levels depends on places being available in your chosen level.
+Have a word with your tutor at the end of the class and then contact the Languages for All admin team; it is usually possible to move up or down a level within the first few weeks if you and your tutor feel it is appropriate.
+It should be noted that all moves must be organised through the LfA office and that moving between levels depends on places being available in your chosen level.
 It may not always be possible to make the move immediately.

 How much work am I expected to do between classes?